“Eat the frog” to boost your productivity

 Once you have made your plan, don’t hesitate, just dive right into your work.
 Focus on what you are doing, and focus on your goals and objectives.

-You’ll notice that it’s much harder to start working on a task, than to continue working on it.
-This is known as building your Momentum: once we start going, we’ll keep going until we are finished.
+You’ll notice that it’s much harder to start working on a task than to continue working on it.
+This is known as building your momentum — once we start going, we’ll keep going until we reach a sense of accomplishment.

 Parse the tasks into smaller chunks

 When working, people love the feeling of reaching their goals, because they love the sense of completion.

 But, reaching the end goal of a project may seem far from reach, especially when you’re just starting.

 In order to get that sense of completion at equal intervals in the project, and not just at its end, you should parse your project into smaller tasks — this will make your goals seem more manageable, because you’ll be striving for one part of that goal at a time.